lufei/answer-website/community/security-model.md

 This document outlines the security model of Apache Answer.
 It aims to help users understand the security model and make informed decisions about deploying and managing Apache Answer securely.

+If you think you have found behavior in Apache Answer that does not follow this security model, please [report it](/community/security) to us privately.

 ## Admin Permission Security

 **Admin users have full system permissions**, which includes access to potentially vulnerable operations.
 While we assume administrators won't attack their own websites, it's crucial to exercise caution when assigning admin privileges.